A Map Between Moduli Spaces of Connections: The pullback map

 The above procedure provides a well-defined map

 and is the analogue of the map $\Phi$ on the monodromy side.
 This claim is justified by the next remark.

-\begin{remark} Let $(E,\nabla, \bar\ell)$ be a parabolic rank~2 connection on a marked curve $(X,D)$.
+\begin{Remark} Let $(E,\nabla, \bar\ell)$ be a parabolic rank~2 connection on a marked curve $(X,D)$.
 An elementary transformation over a pole $p\in D$ does not change the monodromy representation associated with $\nabla$ (this defines an isomorphism outside the poles, where the monodromy is computed).
 On the other hand, twisting $\nabla$ by a rank~1 connection with residue $\frac{1}{2}$ at $p \in D$, scales the local monodromy around $p$ by a factor of $-1$.
-Indeed, with respect to a suitable local coordinate $z$ for which $p$ is given by $z=0$, the connection $\nabla$ is given by $\nabla = d + A \frac{dz}{z}$, for a constant matrix $A$.
-Such a twist transforms the connection into $\nabla' = d + \left(A +\frac{1}{2}I\right) \frac{dz}{z}$.
-Since the matrix $\frac{1}{2}I$ is scalar, it evidently commutes with $A$, and so the local monodromy is multiplied by the matrix: $\operatorname{exp} \left(2\pi i \, \frac{1}{2}I\right) = -I$. \end{remark}
+Indeed, with respect to a suitable local coordinate $z$ for which $p$ is given by $z=0$, the connection $\nabla$ is given by $\nabla = {\rm d} + A \frac{{\rm d}z}{z}$, for a~constant matrix~$A$.
+Such a twist transforms the connection into $\nabla' = {\rm d} + \big(A +\frac{1}{2}I\big) \frac{{\rm d}z}{z}$.
+Since the matrix $\frac{1}{2}I$ is scalar, it evidently commutes with~$A$, and so the local monodromy is multiplied by the matrix: $\operatorname{exp} \big(2\pi{\rm i} \frac{1}{2}I\big) = -I$. \end{Remark}

-The steps defining the map $\Phi$ in \autoref{subsec:Phi-connections} can now be clearly matched to those used to define $\Phi^{\text{top}}$ in the present section.
-Moreover, the Riemann-Hilbert correspondance provides us with a commutative diagram
+The steps defining the map $\Phi$ in Section~\ref{subsec:Phi-connections} can now be clearly matched to those used to define $\Phi^{{\rm top}}$ in the present section.
+Moreover, the Riemann--Hilbert correspondence provides us with a commutative diagram

-The horizontal maps are the Rieman-Hilbert correspondences associating to a connection its monodromy representation.
+The horizontal maps are the Rieman--Hilbert correspondences associating to a connection its monodromy representation.
 We remark that these are complex analytic isomorphisms, but they are transcendental.
 Note that indeed, in the space $\Con^{\bfmu}_{\bfnu}(C,T)$, connections on decomposable bundles which are reducible but not diagonal are also identified to their diagonal reduction (these connections are said to be $s$-equivalent).
-Thus we've made equivalent identifications on each side and $\boldsymbol{RH}$ gives an isomorphism of complex analytic spaces.
+Thus we've made equivalent identifications on each side and $\boldsymbol{\rm RH}$ gives an isomorphism of complex analytic spaces.